-Data governance is the discipline of developing and managing decision-making resources (data, analytic tools/resources, data-delivery platforms and mechanisms) with the goal of facilitating actionable insight to support the educational mission of the College.
+Data governance is the discipline of developing and managing data resources with the goal of facilitating actionable insight to support the educational mission of the College.
 The Data Governance Committee (DGC) was convened in Fall 2015 to coordinate and oversee a formal program of data governance at Pomona, which entails developing common policies, standards, methodologies and processes to augment institutional capacity for data-rich decision-making and ensure that data resources are managed legally, ethically and strategically in support of College goals and priorities.

 Policies and Guidelines